sohirata/tce/README.md

      >>> print(a)
      >>> a.writetofile("output/ccsd_t2.out")

-The CCSD T2 amplitude equation can then be transformed to a Fortran77 code to be called by NWChem:
+The CCSD T2 amplitude equation can then be transformed to a parallel Fortran77 code to be a part of NWCHEM:

      python
      >>> import tce